WWE News: Two Superstars Quietly Removed From WWE’s Active Roster

 Usually, when WWE parts ways with a superstar, there is a write-up or rumors floating around or at least something wishing them well in their future endeavors.
-Interestingly enough, there have been two superstars quietly removed from the main roster of the company for the SmackDown Live brand and no word or announcement was given at all.
+Interestingly enough, there have been two superstars quietly removed from the main roster of the company for the SmackDown Live brand, and no word or announcement was given at all.
 To those paying attention, though, it shouldn’t be much of a surprise since they haven’t been seen since mid-November.

 Even though they haven’t been seen on WWE television in months, Nicky and Mikey of the Spirit Squad had remained on the main roster for SmackDown Live.
 If anyone went to WWE’s official website and checked out all the superstar profiles, they were right there on the list.